-This bright, fresh healthy appetizer makes a delightful bruschetta but there are tons of other delicious ways to use it – check it out!
+This bright, fresh healthy Cranberry and Pomegranate Bruschetta makes a delightful appetizer but there are tons of other delicious ways to use the topping – check it out!

 I heard a little birdie say you were looking for something exciting for your appetizer collection.
 If I was listening correctly, the fine-feathered friend said, you wanted something seasonal, festive, fabulously delicious and super easy to put together.
 You’re not asking for much, are you?
 Nope …. not at all.
 Actually, your wish is my command.
-I’ve gotcha covered!
+I’ve gotcha covered with this wonderful Cranberry and Pomegranate Bruschetta!

 Oh, and if you’re looking for a way to dress up every-day chicken this crimson relish will do the trick.
 Use it as a festive, healthy topping for grilled or pan-seared boneless chicken breasts or thighs.
 With fresh cranberries, pomegranate arils, honey, ginger, cilantro, orange zest and a splash of Sriracha, it’s sweet, spicy and bursting with vibrant flavor.